yk-liu/yk-liu.github.io/_posts/2018-11-01-Introduction-to-Homology/2018-11-01-Introduction-to-Homology.md

 ## Homologous Relation

-The group can thus be divided as equivalent classes of cycles
+The Homology group can thus be divided as equivalent classes of cycles
 $$
 H _ r(K)\dfdas\set{[z]\mid z\in Z _ r(K)},
 $$